Locynaeh/minutaria/README.rst

 Use
 ---

-minutaria.py module contains a basic term example. minutaria_curses.py is the basic ncurses interface.
+minutaria.py module contains a basic term example and so can be launched via command line.

+minutaria_curses.py contains the basic ncurses interface and can also be launched via command line.
+It offers a relaunch/quit functionality.

 License
 -------